Goutham2306/Advanced-C-Lab-Manual/module 8.md

-EXP NO:6 C PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER
+EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
 Aim:
-To write a C program print the lowercase English word corresponding to the number
+To write a C program to display stack elements using linked list.

 Algorithm:
-1. Start
-- Initialize an integer variable n.
-2. Input Validation
-3. Switch Statement cases.
--	Case 5: Print "seventy one"
--	Case 6: Print "seventy two"
--	Case 13: Print "seventy three"
--	...
--	Case 13: Print "seventy nine"
--	Default: Print "Greater than 13"
-4. Exit the program.
+1. Define a structure Node with two members: data to store the integer value and next to point to the next node in the linked list.
+2. Declare a global variable head representing the starting node of the linked list.
+3. Define a function display to print the elements of the linked list.
+4. Declare a pointer p and initialize it with the head of the linked list.
+5. Use a while loop to traverse the linked list:
+6. Print the data of the current node.
+7. Move to the next node using the next pointer.

 Program:

 //type your code here

 Output:

 //paste your output here

 Result:
-Thus, the program is verified successfully
+Thus, the program to display stack elements using linked list is verified successfully.

-EXP NO:7 C PROGRAM TO PRINT TEN SPACE-SEPARATED INTEGERS     IN A SINGLE  LINE DENOTING THE FREQUENCY OF EACH DIGIT FROM 0 TO 3 .
+EXP.NO 27: C PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST.
 Aim:
-To write a C program to print ten space-separated integers in a single line denoting the frequency of each digit from 0 to 3.
+To write a C program to pop an element from the given stack using liked list.

 Algorithm:
-1. Start
-2. Declare char array a[50] outer loop for each digit from 0 to 3
+1. Check for Empty Stack
+2. If head is equal to NULL, Print "Stack is empty."
-3. Initialize counter c to 0
+3. Else Proceed to the next step.
-4. For each character in the string print count c for current digit, followed by a space
-5. Increment h to move to the next digit
+4. Set head to point to the next node in the stack.
-6. End

 Program:

 //type your code here

 Output:

 //paste your output here

 Result:
-Thus, the program is verified successfully
+Thus, the program to pop an element from the given stack using liked list is verified successfully.

-EXP NO:8 C PROGRAM TO PRINT ALL OF ITS PERMUTATIONS IN STRICT LEXICOGRAPHICAL ORDER.
+EXP NO:28 C PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
 Aim:
-To write a C program to print all of its permutations in strict lexicographical order.
+To write a C program to display queue elements using linked list.
 Algorithm:
-1. Start
-2. Declare variables s (pointer to an array of strings) and n (number of strings)

-3. Memory Allocation
-Dynamically allocate memory for s to store an array of strings
-4. Input
-Read the number of strings n from the user Dynamically allocate memory for each string in s
-5. Permutation Generation Loop
-6. Memory Deallocation
-Free the memory allocated for each string in s Free the memory allocated for s
-7. End
+1. Check if Queue is Empty
+2. Display Queue Elements
+3. Print the data of the current node pointed to by front
+4. Update front to point to the next node.
+5. End the display function.

 Program:

 //type your code here

 Output:

 //paste your output here

 Result:
-Thus, the program is verified successfully
+Thus, the program to display queue elements using linked list is verified successfully.

-EXP NO:9 C PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS SHOWN BELOW.
+EXP NO:29 C PROGRAM TO INSERT ELEMENTS IN QUEUE USING LINKED LIST

 Aim:
-To write a C program to print a pattern of numbers from 1 to n as shown below.
+To write a C program to insert elements in queue using linked list

 Algorithm:
-1. Start
-2. Declare integer variables n, i, j, min
-3. Read the value of n from the user
-4. Calculate the length of the side of the square matrix: len = n * 2 - 1
-5. Matrix Generation Loop
-6. Calculate min as the minimum distance to the borders
-7. End
+1. Allocate Memory for New Node
+2. Set Data and Next Pointer
+3. Check if Queue is Empty
+4. Set both front and rear to point to the new node p.
+5. Set the next pointer of the current rear to point to the new node p.
+6. End of Enqueue Operation

 Program:

 //type your code here

 Output:

 //paste your output here

 Result:
-Thus, the program is verified successfully
+Thus, the program to insert elements in queue using linked list is verified successfully.

-EXP NO:10 C PROGRAM TO FIND A SQUARE  OF NUMBER USING FUNCTION WITHOUT ARGUMENTS WITH RETURN TYPE
+EXP NO:30 C FUNCTION TO FIND THE PEEK OF QUEUE USING LINKED LIST.

 Aim:

-To write a C program that calculates the square of a number using a function that does not take any arguments, but returns the square of the number.
+The aim of this function is to retrieve the "peek" (the front element) of a queue implemented using a linked list

 Algorithm:

-1. Start.
-2. Define a function square() with no parameters.
-This function will return an integer value.
-3. Inside the function:
-o	Declare an integer variable to store the number. o	Ask the user to input a number. o	Calculate the square of the number (multiply the number by itself). o	Return the squared value.
-4. In the main function:
-o	Call the square() function and display the result.
-5. End.
+1. Check if the queue is empty: o	If the queue is empty (i.e., the front pointer is NULL), return an error or a message indicating that the queue is empty.
+2. Access the front element:
+o	If the queue is not empty, return the data stored in the front node of the linked list (i.e., the element at the head of the queue).

 Program:

 //type your code here

 Output:

 //paste your output here

 Result:

-Thus, the program is verified successfully
+Thus, the program to retrieve the "peek" (the front element) of a queue implemented using a linked list is verified successfully.